-100 Women Who Care was founded in 2006.
+100 Women Who Care nationally, was founded in 2006.
 Karen Dunigan discovered an efficient way to raise money for a local non-profit and thus 100 Women Who Care was born!

 Karen Dunigan always found it interesting that one of her greatest ideas was born from something as simple and basic as baby cribs.
 It was during lunch one day with executive leadership from the Center for Family Health, where other fundraising matters were being discussed, that the Center’s CEO mentioned a need she learned about at a staff meeting earlier that morning regarding new mothers and portable cribs.
 Karen’s ears perked and she told the CEO that would be something she would like to know more about and another lunch was scheduled to specifically discuss the need.